stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 {% youtube '1OqtaVqSP78' %}

-Nicogos YouTube channel features [some more demo videos](https://www.youtube.com/@Nicogo17/videos).
+Nicogo's YouTube channel features [some more demo videos](https://www.youtube.com/@Nicogo17/videos).

 Github: [Nicogo1705/Stride.BepuPhysics](https://github.com/Nicogo1705/Stride.BepuPhysics)

-### Future Prospects and Discalimer
+### Future Prospects and Disclaimer
 Currently an independent package, Bepu physics is charting a course towards deeper integration within Stride.
 While it stands as a potential future replacement for Bullet physics, the package is still evolving.
 Future updates may necessitate adjustments to projects using its current version.
 We encourage users to stay updated and adaptable as we continue refining Bepu physics with with the community's support.
 The pull request can be found here: [[Physics] Bepu integration](https://github.com/stride3d/stride/pull/2131)

 ## Also good to know